D-Jeffrey/gedcom-to-visualmap/README.md

 ## TODO
 - Add a tree hierarchy selector to enable people as groups and add expand/collapse to navigation
-- more troubleshooting on the address lookup
-  - better way to interact and refine the address resolution hints
-  - move address hints in a configuration file
 - option to remove 'lines' to not core points (such as RESI or other)
 - Sort the Last Name by the highest number of people first or by distance from star
 - create a marker animation by year (in time steps)